snok/django-guid/docs/README_PYPI.rst

 +---------------------+--------------------------+

 Django GUID >= 3.0.0 uses ``contextvars`` to store and access the GUID.
 Previous versions stored the GUID to an object, making it accessible by using the ID of the current thread.
-(Version 2 of Django GUID is supported until Django2.2 LTS is over.)
+(Version 2 of Django GUID is supported until Django2.2 LTS has passed.)

 --------------